 Remove the hitch pin from the hole in the side of the coupler.
-Lift the latch handle to an upright position.
+Slide the lock/latch rearward which should allow the latch to spring upward.
 The coupler should unlatch easily.
 If not, the ball may be over-sized or egg-shaped, foreign matter could be lodged in the coupler ball socket, or the coupler is pushing on the hitch ball.
 Check to make sure the wheel on the tongue jack is raised or that the rig is not parked downhill.
 Correct these conditions, and then try to open the handle.
 Also, if the tongue jack is forcing the front of the trailer up or the trailer is pushing against the tow vehicle, it can also result in failure of the coupler to open properly.